tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 NetBeans also needs a similar exercise, whereas IntelliJ does not have any such constraint.

 2. Create a new Maven Project in your IDE and copy add the following in your `POM.xml` file as mentioned [here](https://github.com/grpc/grpc-java).
-These compile rules helps us generate code to be used for RPC.
+These compile rules help us generate code to be used for RPC.

 ```xml
 <build>